tryscer/flock/flock-music.md

 “Come on, Alice!”
 ​	“I don’t want to.”
 ​	I’m sitting on the ground in front of the carousel, playing with a book of matches.
 I let each one burn until it almost reaches my fingers, then toss it in the grass.
 A small pile of blackened match ends sits next to me, smelling of sulfur and warm earth.
-​	Everybody else is riding on the horses.
+​	Everybody else is riding on the carousel.
 They bob up and down, rotating slowly, each in his turn appearing and disappearing from view.
 ​	“Come sit with me on the horse!” cries Cindy.
 Her horse, of peeling white fur and fading blue saddle, is circling the platform, about to drop out of the horizon line of my sight.
 Eleanore, on a horse of peeling white and fading green, is riding hard on her tail.
 ​	“I do not want to celebrate,” I shout after her.
 ​	“I never knew a music show can be like that,” Barry says, coming into view.
 His saddle is fading gold and his smile is idiotic.